Working with Site-to-Site VPN

 Remember that an IPSec connection can use either static routing or BGP dynamic routing.
 You associate the static routes with the overall IPSec connection and not the individual tunnels.
 If an IPSec connection has static routes associated with it, Oracle uses them for routing a tunnel's traffic only if the tunnel itself is configured to use static routing.
 If it's configured to use BGP dynamic routing, the IPSec connection's static routes are ignored.

-The IPSec connection goes down while it is reprovisioned with your static route changes.
+The IPSec connection goes down while it's reprovisioned with the static route changes.

 A list of the IPSec connections in the compartment that you're viewing is displayed.
 If you don't see the one you're looking for, verify that you're viewing the correct compartment (select from the list on the left side of the page).